freaklabs/chibiArduino/README.rst

       delay(500);
   }

 This code reads data from an accelerometer, broadcasts it to all nodes in the same network, and then waits for 500 msec before repeating the process.
 CHIBI_BROADCAST_ADDR is defined inside the chibiArduino stack and contains the value of 0xFFFF.
-This is the reserved address de- fined by the 802.15.4 specification for broadcast transmissions and all nodes on the same network will receive transmissions to this address.
+This is the reserved address defined by the 802.15.4 specification for broadcast transmissions and all nodes on the same network will receive transmissions to this address.

 ---------
 Receiving